 The struggle between basking in the unfamiliar and documenting it for others (or for later reminiscing) is real, although we like to think we kept a healthy balance.
 Below you'll see Portugal as we saw it, in the form of a few favorite images taken as we walked through the ancient city streets.
 We have nothing but love and respect for this beautiful country and feel lucky to work with the talented and lovely people who call it home.

-Images by Jorie Garcia and Chelsea Fuss
+Photography by Jorie Garcia and Chelsea Fuss